M4NU5/Personal_Website/content/blog/story_time/safe-agile-is-a-scam-reflections/index.md

 The final pushback: as a security engineer, I'm not building a product like software developers do, so product-thinking doesn't apply.

 I respectfully disagree.
-I _am_ building a product—it's just different.
+I _am_ building a product - it's just different.
 Instead of shipping features, my product is vulnerabilities fixed and risk reduction.
 Security engineering involves significant dev work, platform management, and for pentesters especially, deep investigative work.
 When you're pulling on a thread while hacking, unraveling a complex puzzle, that flow state is exactly what needs protection.

 Perhaps I failed in language.
-In my mind, operations _is_ a product—the product of risk management and organizational security posture.
+In my mind, **operations _is_ a product** - the product of risk management and organizational security posture.

 ## Conclusion